TheRealOwenRees/pgn2tex/README.md

  \end{document}
 ```

-If you are using a custom TexLive server to generate a PDF from this string, you must ensure that the following packages are installed:
+If you are using a custom TexLive server to generate a PDF from a string, you must ensure that the following packages are installed:

 - parskip
 - pgf